tpalzkill/function_ish/README.md

 Want more?
 There's a whole 'nother test suite just waiting for you!

 - Open the `part1/bonus.html` file in your web browser.
-- Open the `part1/bonus.js` file in a new tab in your text editor.
+- Open the `part1/bonus.js` file in your text editor.
 - You know the drill :)